catppuccin/obsidian/README.md

 ## About

 This theme covers my use case for the app.
 That said!
 Part of what makes Obsidian so fantastic is its many features and extended universe of user-created plugins.
 As time goes on, I would like to add more compatibility between the theme and some of the more popular plugins.
 Additionally, Obsidian now has a legacy editor.
 There be dragons, but none too bad: Most of the css was written before the new editor's beta.
-Currently the theme uses CSS from [Kepano's Hider](https://github.com/kepano/obsidian-hider) plugin.
+Currently the theme uses css from [Kepano's Hider](https://github.com/kepano/obsidian-hider) plugin.
 That will change soon, but you may need to do some cmd/ctrl+p-ing in the meantime if you are used to buttons. (:

 ## Usage

 ### Obsidian theme store

-> Under dev 👷🛑
+To install from the Obsidian theme store:
+Open Obisidian and go to `Preferences` >> `Appearance`, click `Manage` and scroll down to 'Community Themes.'
+Type 'Catppuccin' in the filter bar and then click 'Use' under the theme name.

 ### Manual